 Purchasing reverse auction software

 Once you’ve decided that a reverse auction is the best solution for your spend category, it’s time to choose a best-in-class reverse auction platform.
 Remember that reverse auctions are all about saving you time and money, so make sure the reverse auction solution you buy is affordable and easy to implement.
 For maximum ease-of-use, choose a cloud-based, SaaS solution that is easy to use for both you and your suppliers.
-Also look for essential features such as real-time messaging, sophisticated bidding and a built-in capacity to cover a wide range of spend categories.
+Also look for essential features such as real-time messaging, sophisticated bidding, and a built-in capacity to cover a wide range of spending categories.

 Choosing your supplier base

 When choosing the suppliers that you want to compete in your reverse auction, keep a close eye on quantity and quality.
 Starting with a minimum of roughly 3 to 5 suppliers, aim for a large supplier base if at all possible to increase competition.
 However, to ensure high quality, don’t forget to vet and pre-qualify all your suppliers.
 It’s not worth skipping the vetting process just to secure more bidders.
 If you do, you could find that the bidder that wins is a low-quality supplier that fails to deliver, sending you right back to the beginning.

 Before inviting your chosen bidders, it’s important to write detailed, clear supply specifications for them that layout all your requirements.
 This way suppliers will know exactly what they’re bidding on.
 It will also ensure that you’re comparing apples to apples.